morlandi/django-ajax-datatable/README.rst

 django-ajax-datatable
 =====================

-**django-ajax-datatable** is a Django app (previously named *morlandi/django-datatables-view*) which provides the integration of a Django project with the jQuery Javascript library DataTables.net, when used with server-side processing mode.
+**django-ajax-datatable** is a Django app (previously named *morlandi/django-datatables-view*) which provides advanced the integration of a Django project with the jQuery Javascript library DataTables.net, when used with server-side processing mode.